 About Mood Disorders

-At Sierra Tucson, mood disorder residents are treated within our Mood and Anxiety Program (MAP).
-Mood and anxiety treatment at Sierra Tucson is guided by the principles established in the Sierra Tucson Model®, which provides an integrated bio-psycho-social-spiritual foundation for holistic, resident-focused care.
+At Sierra Tucson, the best rehab center for mood disorder treatment, residents are treated within our Mood and Anxiety Program (MAP).
+Mood and anxiety treatment at our rehab center is guided by the principles established in the Sierra Tucson Model®, which provides an integrated bio-psycho-social-spiritual foundation for premier, holistic, resident-focused care.

-The following types of therapies have proved to be effective in the treatment of residents with a mood disorder including depression, bipolar disorder, panic, anxiety, and related conditions:
+The following types of therapies have proved to be effective in the treatment of residents at our rehab center with a mood disorder including depression, bipolar disorder, panic, anxiety, and related conditions:

 - Individual, group, and family therapy